Curriculum Design

-“My approach to curriculum design centers accessibility and student ownership of learning. i create learning environments that offer multiple ways to engage and demonstrate understanding, recognizing that each learner brings unique strengths, experiences, and ways of expressing mastery.”
+"My approach to curriculum design centers accessibility and student ownership of learning.
+I create learning environments that offer multiple ways to engage and demonstrate understanding, recognizing that each learner brings unique strengths, experiences, and ways of expressing mastery."

-Higher Education curricula and materials
+Higher Education

 Exploring Theater: First-Year Interest Group Seminar